benschw/benschw.github.io/_drafts/testing-microservices-in-go.markdown

 So there it is: component testing our application's http interface.
 If the underlying implementation changes, these tests will tell us if they've changed in a way that will impact code using our service, but we won't get bogged down in updating lower level tests that at best don't provide additional value, or at worst are brittle and cause false negatives.

-(Also, take a look at the [openweather package](https://github.com/benschw/weather-go/tree/master/openweather) which I organized and tested in the same way as the location package with a `client` and `api` sub package.
-The only difference is there is no implementation, but this way it's exposed to my app in a format I'm used to working with.)
+(Also, take a look at the [openweather package](https://github.com/benschw/weather-go/tree/master/openweather) which I organized and tested in the same way as the location package; with a `client` and `api` sub package.
+The only difference is there is no service implementation, but this way it's exposed to my app in a format I'm used to working with.)

 ## 418: I'm a Teapot
 My next point to make regarding component tests for microservices, is you should only test things that you have use cases for.
 You don't need to validate every possible http error, only the ones you're using.
 Which probably means you don't need to test for "418: I'm a Teapot" or any number of other esoteric status codes.